Google’s March deadline for privacy compliance: CMPs, Consent Mode and ensuring continued advertising

 Generalized third-party data has become outdated in digital marketing for its lack of precision and data privacy issues, and companies are increasingly moving away from relying on it.
 This includes Google, which is gradually working torward ending the use of third-party cookies, a move they initially announced several years ago.
 In early January 2024 Google’s Chrome browser started disabling third-party cookies for about one percent of its global users, though the company has delayed the planned full rollout of this change.

-Server-side tagging is another way that you can move beyond third-party data and address challenges from data privacy regulations and ever-evolving web technologies.
-Usercentrics offers a Server-side Tagging solution that integrates with Google services and Google Consent Mode, helping you to future-proof your digital marketing strategy.
+Server-Side Tagging is another way that you can move beyond third-party data and address challenges from data privacy regulations and ever-evolving web technologies.
+Usercentrics offers a Server-Side Tagging solution that integrates with Google services and Google Consent Mode, helping you to future-proof your digital marketing strategy.

 Conclusions and next steps for advertisers